MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 ## GitHub (optional)

 GitHub is a development platform inspired by the way you work.
 From open source to business, you can host and review code, manage projects, and build software.
-During the Global Azure Bottcamp you could host your code in a GitHub Repository if you prefer it to Azure DevOps.
+During the Global Azure Bootcamp you could host your code in a GitHub Repository if you prefer it to Azure DevOps.

 [Create your free account today](https://github.com/)